Canoe & Kayak Ltd has been introducing people to the exciting sport of kayaking since 1994.

 Canoe & Kayak has now grown to be New Zealand’s largest kayaking company.
-With eight specialist owner-operated kayak stores in Auckland, North Shore, Manukau, Taupo, Taranaki, Hamilton, Bay of Plenty, and Wellington.
+With eight specialist owner-operated kayak stores in Auckland, North Shore, Botany, Taupo, Taranaki, Hamilton, Bay of Plenty, and Wellington.

 All our staff are passionate about kayaking and are highly trained in product knowledge and kayak instruction.